What Is the Medical Student Scholars for Health Equity in Myeloma Mentoring Program?

 Scholars will participate in a health disparities project focused on multiple myeloma with each student working closely one-on-one with a mentor myeloma expert.
 Mentees will meet regularly with their mentors to complete their respective projects.

-The IMF will collaborate with the W. Montague Cobb/NMA Health Institute in planning the poster and networking sessions during the Annual Meeting of the National Medical Association (NMA) in July 2023.
+The IMF will collaborate with the W. Montague Cobb/NMA Health Institute in planning the poster and networking sessions during the Annual Meeting of the National Medical Association (NMA) in August 2024.

 Students and mentors will be attending the annual meeting to present their research, with a networking reception bringing together members of the Student National Medical Association (SNMA), W. Montague Cobb /NMA Institute, and the NMA.

-Participants are expected to complete the Post-Program Assessment by August 2023.
+Participants are expected to complete the Post-Program Assessment by September 2024.